tcharding/kernel/workshop/probe-and-release.rst

   Fix stlye/whitespace issues first.
 - Have a look at the probe/release functions in more detail.

-  - You could checkpatch these functions fully
+  - You could checkpatch these functions fully.
-  - Refactor
+  - Refactor these functions.
   - Ensure they do everything that is expected of a probe/release function for this type of driver.